mborhi/playback-service/README.md

 # Playback Service

-This the playback microservice for <-- Spotify Quick Discover Link -->.
+This the playback microservice for [Spotify Quick Discover Link](https://github.com/mborhi/Distributed-Spotify-Quick-Discover).
 It used to deliver and handle playback features.

----

 ## Table of Contents
 * [Quick Start](#quick-start)